LP Intelligence Documentation

 Liquidity in concentrated liquidity AMMs is allocated across a defined price range.

-Each position specifies:
+Each on-chain position specifies:

 tick_lower— lower bound of price rangetick_upper— upper bound of price range